 You don’t need to have any special skills to get involved, just the ability to work as part of a team.
 We are always on the lookout for members to help, which could be at the monthly meetings, helping to organise a group / event or why not volunteer to help on the committee.

-If you are interested, please contact Vic Martin our Succession Planner explaining in what area you will be willing to help and he will pass your details on to the relevant person.
+If you are interested, please contact Jan Wing via email explaining in what area you will be willing to help.